cylondata/twister2/docs/README.md

 ![Kmeans Performance Comparison](images/kmeans_comparison_low.png)

-## Things we are working on

-These are things we are actively working on and planning to work on.
+## Road map

+We have started working on our next major release that will connect the core components we have developed into a full data analytics environment.
+In particular it will focus on providing APIs around the core capabilities of Twister2 and integration of applications in a single dataflow.

+### Next release (End of December 2018)

 1. Hierarchical task scheduling - Ability to run different types of jobs in a single dataflow
 2. Fault tolerance